Optimal Portfolio Using Factor Graphical Lasso: Asymptotic Properties

 \section{Asymptotic Properties}

 In this section we first provide a brief review of the terminology used in the literature on graphical models and the approaches to estimate a precision matrix.
-After that we establish consistency of the Factor Graphical Lasso in \autoref{alg2}.
+After that we establish consistency of the Factor Graphical Lasso in Procedure \ref{alg2}.
 We also study consistency of the estimators of weights in \eqref{eq2}, \eqref{eq3} and \eqref{ee20} and the implications on the out-of sample Sharpe Ratio.
+Throughout the main text we assume that errors and factors have exponential-type tails (\ref{A3}\red{(c)}).
+Supplemental Appendix \ref{appendixA10} proves that the conclusions of all theorems studied in Section 4 continue to hold when this assumption is relaxed.

 The review of the Gaussian graphical models is based on \cite{ESLII} and \cite{Bishop2006}.
 A \textit{graph} consists of a set of \textit{vertices} (nodes) and a set of \textit{edges} (arcs) that join some pairs of the vertices.
 In graphical models, each vertex represents a random variable, and the graph visualizes the joint distribution of the entire set of random variables.
 The edges in a graph are parameterized by \textit{potentials} (values) that encode the strength of the conditional dependence between the random variables at the corresponding vertices. \textit{Sparse graphs} have a relatively small number of edges.
 Among the main challenges in working with the graphical models are choosing the structure of the graph (\textit{model selection}) and estimation of the edge parameters from the data.